Kim Wilde: Early life

 Wilde was born as Kim Smith in the West London suburb of Chiswick, the eldest child of 1950s rock and roller Marty Wilde (birth name Reginald Smith) and Joyce Baker, who had been a member of the singing and dancing group the Vernons Girls.
 She attended Oakfield Preparatory School, in the Southeast London area of Dulwich.
 When she was nine, the family moved to Hertfordshire, where she was educated at Tewin and later Presdales School.
-In 1980, at age 20, she completed a foundation course at St Albans College of Art & Design.
+In 1980, at age 19, she completed a foundation course at St Albans College of Art & Design.
 As Kim Wilde, she was signed to RAK Records by Mickie Most.

 Music career

-Wilde's first professional singing credit was as a backup singer to her brother Ricky's 1972 song "I Am an Astronaut."
+Wilde's first professional singing credit was as a backing singer to her brother Ricky's 1972 song "I Am an Astronaut."

 RAK years

 Wilde's father Marty and brother, Ricky, were responsible for writing virtually all of her material in the early-to-mid 1980s.
-Influences on the songwriting process included Orchestral Manoeuvres in the Dark (OMD), Ultravox, John Foxx, Gary Numan, Skids, Sex Pistols, the Clash, Kraftwerk and the Stranglers.
+Marty brought a classic pop sensibility to the songwriting process; Ricky's influences included the synth-pop acts OMD, Gary Numan, Ultravox and John Foxx, as well as the punk rock bands Skids and the Stranglers.
 Wilde released her debut single "Kids in America" in January 1981.
 An instant success, it reached no. 2 in the UK Singles Chart and scaled the top five in Germany, France and Australia.
 Although it achieved only moderate success in the US, peaking at no. 25 when released in 1982, it is often regarded today as Wilde's signature song.
 Her debut studio album Kim Wilde (1981) repeated the success of the single, spawning two further hits in "Chequered Love" (Top 5 in the UK, France, Australia and Germany) and the UK-only single "Water on Glass" (UK No. 11).

 Wilde's follow-up album was 1982's Select, led by the hit singles "Cambodia" and "View from a Bridge".
 Both were no. 1 hits in France and reached the top ten in Germany and Australia.
 At the time, there was some controversy about Wilde's hesitation to do live concerts.
 Her first concerts in September 1982 took place in Denmark, before embarking on a UK-wide tour in October.
 Wilde's third studio album, Catch as Catch Can (1983) was a relative commercial failure.
 The first single from the album, "Love Blonde", was another success in France and Scandinavia, but failed to have major success in other countries.
 The failure of the album led to her leaving RAK and signing with MCA Records in the summer of 1984.